The EffiSludge concept

 An efficient wastewater treatment with reduced foot print and energy demand, recirculation of nutrients and sustainable use of the excess sludge is possible under EffiSludge condition.

-By modifying the aerobic step of the wastewater treatment for increased production of biosludge, also called waste activated sludge (WAS), significant energy saving will be obtained.
+By integrating an anaerobic digestion process within the existing wastewater treatment, EffiSludge for LIFE aims to reduce overall carbon emissions linked to energy and chemical usage for the processing of the wastewater.
+Furthermore, modifing operational aspects of the aerobic step, the project aim to increase digestability of biosludge, also called waste activated sludge (WAS).
 The produced biosludge will be used as a substrate for biomethane production trough anaerobic digestion.
-Part of the residue from this process, the rejected water fraction, will in turn provide nutrients needed by the aerobic step, thus by recirculation replacing 100% of the current external dosing of nitrogen (urea) as well as the main part of the phosphor demand.
+Part of the residue from this process, the rejected water fraction, will in turn provide nutrients needed by the aerobic step, thus by recirculation replacing 100% of the current external dosing of nitrogen (urea) as well as the main part of the phosphorus (phosphoric acid) demand.

 The current wastewater treatment will be upgraded to support EffiSludge condition.
-From spring 2017 a sampling campaign will monitor the current status of the plant providing fundamental reference data for future evaluation.
+From spring 2017 a sampling campaign monitored the status of the plant providing fundamental reference data for the project.
+Since 2019, a Upflow Anaerobic Sludge Blanket (UASB) reactor, is in operation processing part of the process water from the mill prior the aerobic step (Activated Sludge Treatment).

 Save carbon emissions for a better planet.